 Laurila uses found photographs as material for her work.
 Medical archives and antiquarian bookshops are her treasure troves.
-Laurila detaches the scientific images from their original contexts.
-She is interested in the relationship between words and photographs and in the recontextualization of archival images and texts.
+Milja Laurila is interested in the relationship between words and images and in the recontextualization of archival photographs and texts.
+“What will happen to the scientific images when they are detached from their original contexts?
+Do they forget what they once were proof of?”, Laurila asks.
 By leaving out the captions, she places the images in a new situation: “I give them a chance to speak for themselves, with a voice of their own”, Laurila explains.

-In her early works on film, she used pictures from her childhood family album, questioning the link between photography and memory.
+In her early works on film, Laurila used pictures from her childhood family album, questioning the link between photography and memory.

 Over the past few years, her exhibitions include: Singapore International Photography Festival (2018), Purdy Hicks Gallery (London, 2017), Shoot Gallery (Oslo, 2017), Ama Gallery (Helsinki, 2016), Gallery Taik Persons (Berlin, 2016), Paris Photo (Paris, 2016), Museum of Contemporary Art MOCAK (Krakow, 2016) and Photo London (London, 2016).